EvanSmith-git/path-alias/readme.md

 In addition to module-alias features, you're able to resolve a path from a string, ex: for fs or path operations.

-Like module-alias, you can make aliases for directories and files, and define custom momdule paths.
+Like module-alias, you can make aliases for directories and files, and define custom module paths.

 ## Disclaimer
 This package isn't guaranteed to work nicely, and depends on github repos I have, instead of npm.